 ECAG 5006.
 FEASIBILITY STUDIES AGRICULTURAL ENTERPRISES.
 Three credit hours.
 Three hours of lecture per week.

-Prerequisites: ECAG 4019 or authorization of the
+Prerequisites: ECAG 4019 or authorization of the Director of the Department.

 Use and application of feasibility studies for the establishment and development of agricultural enterprises, considering sustainability of the resources.